-The University may also report non-alcohol or drug-related incidents to parents or legal guardians of dependent students under circumstances described in the Student Guide to General University Policy and Rules.
-See the following website for the University Code of Conduct and additional information concerning Parental Notification https://studentaffairs.psu.edu/support-safetyconduct/student-conduct/conduct-information-parents-families.
+For more information, please review the following website for the University Code of Conduct and additional information concerning Parental Notification: https://studentaffairs.psu.edu/support-safety-conduct/student-conduct/conduct-information-parents-families

 Missing Student Policy

 Effective August 14, 2008, the Higher Education Opportunity Act of 2008 requires any institution participating in a Title IV federal student financial aid program that maintains on campus housing facilities to establish a missing student notification policy and related procedures (20 USC 1092(j) Section 488 of the Higher Education Opportunity Act of 2008) for students living in on campus housing.
 The following policy and related procedures is Penn State University's official Missing Student Policy.